|

 | [out] | index_buffer | Pointer to an array with enough space for at least N indices, where N is defined as described for MyopicDenseExtractor::fetch(). |

-SparseRange object describing the contents of the next dimension element, as predicted by the Oracle used to construct this instance.
+SparseRange object describing the contents of the next dimension element, see the other fetch() overload for details.
 Implemented in tatami::PseudoOracularSparseExtractor< Value_, Index_ >.